Tahara (film)

 Tahara is a 2020 American drama film directed by Olivia Peace and written by Jess Zeidman.
 It premiered at the 2020 Slamdance Film Festival and was released to wide audiences on June 10, 2022.
 Tahara received awards from Outfest, Newfest, and the Denver International Film Festival.

 Plot

-The movie "stars Sennott as high schooler Hannah, who kisses her best friend Carrie (Madeline Grey DeFreece) at the funeral of a Hebrew School classmate who died by suicide.
-The girls’ grieving process gives way to a journey of self-discovery and sexual coming-of-age awakening as Carrie starts to develop feelings for Hannah."
+The movie stars Madeline Grey DeFreece and Rachel Sennott as high schoolers Carrie and Hannah who kiss at the funeral of a Hebrew School classmate who died by suicide.
+The girls’ grieving process gives way to a journey of self-discovery and sexual coming-of-age awakening as Carrie starts to develop feelings for Hannah.